Examples

 automatically adds a newline character to the output.

-Pyro also has a family of $print()
+Pyro also has $print()

 /$println()